Bruno-Diego/CodeInstitutePortfolio1/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](#).

 ## Test cases

+  - As a **visitor**, I can intuitively navigate through the site so that I can view desired content.
   ![Navigation](./img/navigation.png)

+  - As a **visitor**, I can easily find useful information & tips for a better balanced life and inspiration to use the website's content.
   ![Landing](./img/landing.png)

+  - As a **visitor** I can get key information about the website so that I can spend less time having to search for information.
   ![Card](./img/card.png)

+  - As a **visitor** I can find links at the footer that open to social media websites on a new tab.
   ![Footer](./img/footer.png)

+  - As a **visitor** I can find calming videos to watch for momments of relaxing.
   ![Videos](./img/videos.png)

+  - As a **visitor** I can find calming sounds to listen while doing daily tasks.
   ![Audios](./img/audio.png)

+  - As a **visitor** I can access useful resources to deep dive the website's subject.
   ![Links](./img/links.png)

+  - As a **visitor** I can easily find information about the creator and the technologies of this website.
   ![About](./img/about.png)

+  - As a **visitor** I can contact the creator via e-mail with the contact form.
   ![Contact](./img/contact.png)

+  - As a **visitor** I am notified about success/fail submission of the e-mail message.
   ![Success](./img/success.png)

 ## Fixed bugs